 By H. Adam Holt, CFP, ChFC and Derek N. H. Notman, CFP

-One of the things that we’ve officially started examining in Rethink. -The Financial Advisor Podcast is contemplating many of the aspects of our profession.
+One of the things that we’ve officially started examining in Rethink. -The Financial Advisor Podcast is contemplating many of the aspects of our profession and the future of financial advice.
 Our early conclusion is that many of our industry traditions need to be reevaluated.

 The premise of Rethink was to challenge and then identify some ways that we can innovate existing processes in a legacy business that’s been delivering value for hundreds of years to people with means.
 Today it is finally impacting the mass population through advice delivery, financial planning, needs analysis, and tech-enabled experiences.